cbecks2/edr-artifacts/README.md

 # edr-artifacts
 This repository is meant to catalog network and host artifacts associated with various EDR products "shell" and response functionalities.

 This goal of this project is to assist incident responders, detection engineers, and threat hunters in finding signs of non-approved EDRs being leveraged in their environment outside enumerating installed software.

+There have been several instances where threat actors have introduced their own Endpoint Detection and Response (EDR) solutions for Command and Control (C2) purposes, each with its own nuances:

+- Utilizing EDR trial versions.
+- Conducting fraudulent non-trial setups using virtual payment methods.
+- Repurposing compromised victim EDR consoles for malicious activities against other organizations.

+We also recognize that not all security teams have the same level of visibility, so collecting both host and network signals might help fill some niche usecases.

 # Repository Architecture